VidushiGupta80/justpark/README.md

 # justpark: Parking-Lot management product
 Parking Lot management product written in Python.
 Uses Flask for REST APIs.
-MySql for Database.
+SQLite for Database.

 ## Requirements:
 1. The parking lot should have multiple floors where customers can park their cars.